BaleBase/lala/1-Lesson-Plans/07-Windows-Administration-and-Hardening/3/Activities/08_Group_Policy_Objects/Unsolved/README.md

     - Click `OK` again.

-6. Refresh these policy and group changes on the Windows 10 machine.

-    - Go back to the Windows 10 machine, open a `CMD` or `PowerShell` window and enter:

-        - `gpupdate`

-    - This will update the Windows 10 machine with your latest changes.
+6. Look at the default `Windows Settings` and update with the new GPO settings.

+    - Log into the **Windows 10 machine** as the local `sysadmin` account.

     - Take a quick moment to look at the default `Windows Settings`.

        - Click the `Start` menu.
 Then click the cogwheel icon to launch the `Settings` menu.

        - You don't have to do anything here, but notice the different settings your `sysadmin` account has access to.

+    - Open a PowerShell window and run `gpupdate` to pull the latest GPO updates.

+        - You should see messages:
+    ```
+    Updating policy...

+    Computer Policy update has completed successfully.
+    User Policy update has completed successfully.
+    ```

 7. Test the Group Policy changes as `Bob`.
 Verify that Bob's account has limited access to `Windows Settings` by doing the following:

-    - Log into the **Windows 10 machine** as the local `sysadmin` account and run `gpupdate` to pull the latest updates.

     - Toggle **Enhanced Session Mode** _OFF_ then log into the **Windows 10 machine** as `Bob` with password `Ilovesales!`.